survivejs/webpack-book/manuscript/developing_with_webpack/automatic_browser_refresh.md

 ### HMR on Windows, Ubuntu, and Vagrant

 The setup may be problematic on certain versions of Windows, Ubuntu, and Vagrant.
-Instead of using `devServer` and `plugins` configuration, implement it like this:
+Instead of using `devServer` and `plugins` configuration, implement it through polling like this:

 **lib/parts.js**